-\section{INTRODUCTION}
+\section{Introduction}

-Let $\bd{X}=(X_1,...,X_p)^T$ be a $p$-dimensional random vector with covariance matrix $\bd{\Sigma}$ and precision matrix $\bd{\Omega}=\bd{\Sigma}^{-1}$, and $\{\bd{X}_1,\dots,\bd{X}_n\}$ be a sample of $\bd{X}$.
-It is well known that the sample covariance matrix is not a consistent estimator of $\bd{\Sigma}$ when $p$ grows with $n$ \citep{Bai93,Bai10}.
-When the sample observations $\bd{X}_1,\dots,\bd{X}_n$ are independent and identically distributed (i.i.d.), several regularization methods have been proposed for the consistent estimation of large $\bd{\Sigma}$, including thresholding \citep{Bick08a,El08,Roth09,Cai11}, block-thresholding \citep{Cai12}, banding \citep{Bick08b} and tapering \citep{Cai10}.
-Existing methods also include Cholesky-based method \citep{Huan06,Roth10}, penalized pseudo-likelihood method \citep{Lam09} and sparse matrix transform \citep{Cao11}.
-Consistent correlation matrix estimation can be obtained similarly from i.i.d. observations \citep{Jian03,El08}.
+Let $\{\bd{X}_1,\dots,\bd{X}_n\}$ be a sample of $p$-dimensional random vectors, each with the same mean $\bd{\mu}_p$, covariance matrix $\mb{\Sigma}$ and precision matrix $\mb{\Omega}=\mb{\Sigma}^{-1}$.
+It is well known that the sample covariance matrix is not a consistent estimator of $\mb{\Sigma}$ when $p$ grows with $n$ \cite{Bai10,Bai93}.
+When the sample observations $\bd{X}_1,\dots,\bd{X}_n$ are independent and identically distributed (i.i.d.), several regularization methods have been proposed for the consistent estimation of large $\mb{\Sigma}$, including thresholding \cite{Bick08a,Cai11,El08,Roth09}, block-thresholding \cite{Cai12}, banding \cite{Bick08b} and tapering \cite{Cai10}.
+Existing methods also include Cholesky-based method \cite{Huan06,Roth10}, penalized pseudo-likelihood method \cite{Lam09} and sparse matrix transform \cite{Cao11}.
+Consistent correlation matrix estimation can be obtained similarly from i.i.d. observations \cite{El08,Jian04}.

-The precision matrix $\bd{\Omega}=(\omega_{ij})_{p\times p}$, when it exists, is closely related to the partial correlations between the pairs of variables in $\bd{X}$.
-Specifically, the partial correlation between $X_i$ and $X_j$ given $\{X_k,k\ne i,j\}$ is equal to $-\omega_{ij}/\sqrt{\omega_{ii}\omega_{jj}}$ \citep[Section 23.4]{Cram46}.
-Zero partial correlation means conditional independence between Gaussian or nonparanormal random variables \citep{Liu09}.
-There is also a rich literature on the estimation of large $\bd{\Omega}$ from i.i.d. observations.
-Various algorithms for the $\ell_1$ penalized maximum likelihood method ($\ell_1$-MLE) and its variants have been developed by \citet{Yuan07}, \citet{Bane08}, \citet{Frie08} and \citet{Hsie14}, and related theoretical properties have been investigated by \citet{Roth08}, \citet{Lam09} and \citet{Ravi11}.
-Methods that estimate $\bd{\Omega}$ column-by-column thus can be implemented with parallel computing include the nodewise Lasso \citep{Mein06, VGeer14}, graphical Dantzig selector \citep{Yuan10}, constrained $\ell_1$-minimization for inverse matrix estimation \citep[CLIME;][]{CLL11}, and adaptive CLIME \citep{CLZ12}.
+The precision matrix $\mb{\Omega}=(\omega_{ij})_{p\times p}$, when it exists, is closely related to the partial correlations between the pairs of variables in a vector $\bd{X}$.
+Specifically, the partial correlation between $X_i$ and $X_j$ given $\{X_k,k\ne i,j\}$ is equal to $-\omega_{ij}/\sqrt{\omega_{ii}\omega_{jj}}$ \cite{Cram46}.
+Zero partial correlation means conditional independence between Gaussian or nonparanormal random variables \cite{Liu09}.
+There is a rich literature on the estimation of large $\mb{\Omega}$ from i.i.d. observations.
+Various algorithms for the $\ell_1$ penalized maximum likelihood method ($\ell_1$-MLE) and its variants have been developed \cite{Bane08,Frie08,Hsie14,Yuan07}, and related theoretical properties have been investigated by \cite{Lam09,Ravi11,Roth08}.
+Methods of estimating $\mb{\Omega}$ column-by-column thus implementable with parallel computing include nodewise Lasso \cite{Mein06, VGeer14}, graphical Dantzig selector \cite{Yuan10}, constrained $\ell_1$-minimization for inverse matrix estimation (CLIME) \cite{CLL11}, and adaptive CLIME \cite{CLZ16}.